Juddmonte: Stud farms and management

 As of 2025, Juddmonte has eight stud farms – four in England, two in Ireland and two in the US.
 Banstead Manor Stud near Newmarket is home to the operation's European stallion roster, consisting in 2025 of Bated Breath, Chaldean, Frankel, Kingman and Oasis Dream.
 The stallions cover both mares from the Juddmonte broodmare band and mares sent to them by other owners.
 Covering fees in 2025 ranged from £8,000 for Bated Breath to £350,000 for Frankel.
 Side Hill Stud in Newmarket provides accommodation for mares and foals, while a farm in Dullingham near Newmarket provides rest and recuperation for horses in training.
-Once weaned, foals are moved to Estcourt Estate in Glocestshire, where they graze during the summer months before being shipped to Ireland to spend the winter and spring at New Abbey Stud in County Kildare.
+Once weaned, foals are moved to Estcourt Estate in Gloucestershire, where they graze during the summer months before being shipped to Ireland to spend the winter and spring at New Abbey Stud in County Kildare.
 Yearlings then go to Ferrans Stud in County Meath to be broken before going into training.
 The Gloucestershire and Irish farms are also home to broodmares.

 Juddmontes's breeding operation in the US is based in Lexington, Kentucky, where two farms accommodate broodmares, yearlings and a roster of stallions.
 As of 2025, the stallion roster consists of Elite Power, standing at $50,000, and Mandaloun, standing at $15,000.
 Arrogate was on the stallion roster before his death aged seven in 2020.
 Abdullah was responsible for planting some 500,000 trees at the Lexington farms.

 Douglas Erskine Crum became chief executive officer (CEO) of Juddmonte in 2013, having previously had a career in the army, and been CEO of Ascot Racecourse and the Horserace Betting Levy Board.
 Mike Saunders, formerly the chief financial officer, became chief operating officer in 2021.
 Teddy Grimthorpe was Juddmonte's European racing manager from 1999 to 2021.
 His replacement was Barry Mahon, who was previously Juddmonte's stud director in Ireland, and had been born and raised on Ferrans Stud, where his father, Rory Mahon, was manager.
 Simon Mockridge manages the studs in England, having started working at Banstead Manor in 1987, while Garrett O'Rourke has been general manager of Juddmonte in the US since 1993.
 Abdullah was very much involved in the management of Juddmonte, authorising all the breeding decisions and making frequent visits to his stud farms.